zax5021/conflict-resolution/README.md

 ## This is a subheading created locally

 All of this content added to the readme file has been added from my local Git repository.

+## Adding another from the browser
+new status